Epsom (Vic.)

 Educational outcomes in Epsom fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 19.6%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 13.7%, followed by graduate diplomas (3.0%) and postgraduate qualifications (2.9%).
 Vocational credentials are prevalent, with 38.9% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (28.6%).
-Educational participation is high, with 31.8% of residents currently enrolled in formal education, comprising 12.4% in primary, 7.7% in secondary, and 3.0% in tertiary education.
+Educational participation is high, with 31.8% of residents currently enrolled in formal education, including 12.4% in primary, 7.7% in secondary, and 3.0% in tertiary education.

 Educational participation is notably high, with 31.8% of residents currently enrolled in formal education.
 This includes 12.4% in primary education, 7.7% in secondary education, and 3.0% pursuing tertiary education.